inanagler/SOAC-Project/README.md

-# SOAC-Project
-Assigned Project for "Simulating Ocean, Atmosphere and Climate" course of Climate Pysica at University Utrecht

 The Nordic Seas are a significant source of dense water in the Atlantic Meridional Overturning Circulation (AMOC).
 Heat loss drives the mixing of water masses, known as deep convection, which plays a vital role in propelling the oceanic thermohaline circulation (Lazier, 2001).
 Located north of Iceland, the Nordic Seas form the main connection between the North Atlantic and the Arctic Ocean.
 They are one of the most prominent examples of a marginal sea, defined as the transition zone between the subtropics and the polar regions.
 Warm and saline Atlantic water enters this marginal sea from the south by flowing over the Greenland-Scotland Ridge (Blindheim, 2005).